|

 Science.
 He is a Professional Engineer (P.Eng), Chartered Financial

+Analyst (CFA) and a private pilot.
 Williams is an active volunteer and philanthropist with many charitable

 organizations.
 He founded the BayStock Foundation in 1998 to support